olegkramko/social-network/README.md

 # Twitter Clone

-Web application for sharing short massages and pictures.
+Web application for sharing short massages and pictures

 To login as Administrator use: